ohadravid/ohadravid.github.io/content/posts/2025-04-08-btrees-and-mental-models.md

 }
 ```

-Note that we're using a slightly different index type here: Instead of using a `String` (heap-allocated vector of chars) key, we are using `&str` (a slice of chars).
+Note that we're using a slightly different index type here: For our key, instead of using a `String` (heap-allocated vector of chars), we are using `&str` (a slice of chars).
 This is more realistic and allows us to remove an annoying allocation which would make the benchmark useless.

 Using the same query as before, we can add a few more documents to see how performance is affected by more data.
 ```rust